In many property renovation projects VAT is sometimes overlooked when the initial budgets and costings are being devised.

 Mistake 4 – Not having the right legal structures when converting commercial property to residential, with a view to letting

-Mistake 5 – Not operating the Contractors Industry Scheme where applicable
+Mistake 5 – Not operating the Construction Industry Scheme where applicable

 Not specifically a VAT issue, but one which catches out many property investment companies.
-If your property investment company has an average annual cost of £1million construction work over a three period, you will need to operate the Contractors Industry Scheme (CIS).
+If your property investment company has spent £3 million or more on construction work in the last 12 months, you will need to operate the Construction Industry Scheme (CIS).

 If the principal activities of the property investment company change to be that of a development company, registration under the CIS will also be necessary.